VERICUT verification makes detecting program mistakes and verifying part accuracy easy!

 - Rotary axis pivot points

-- Variables, subprograms, and macros
+- Variables, subprograms, and macros, and macro b

 - Subroutines, looping, and branching logic